dev-hritwik/dev-hritwik.github.io/aboutme.md

 My name is Hritwik Singhai.
 I have the following qualities:

 - I rock a solid mustache and a beard
-- I religiously follow "Loyalty is a two way street: if you're giving it to me, you're getting it from me."
+- I religiously follow "Loyalty is a two way street: if I'm asking it from you, then you're getting it from me."

 What else do you need?